 Does your workplace need to go vegan?

-Firstly, the ruling only applies to ethical vegans.
+Firstly, the comments only apply to ethical vegans.

 An ethical vegan chooses not to eat, buy or use any animal products, such as wearing wool or animal-tested makeup.